philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

 I use these all the time:

-Keybinding           | Description
+Key binding          | Description
 ---------------------|---------------------------------------------------------
 `C-up`               | Move up one paragraph (`backward-paragraph`).
 `C-down`             | Move down one paragraph (`forward-paragraph`).

 ### Move by *defuns*

-You can move to the begining or end of a class or function almost the same way you move to the beginning or end of the line, except that the prefix is `M-C-`:
+You can move to the beginning or end of a class or function almost the same way you move to the beginning or end of the line, except that the prefix is `M-C-`:

-Keybinding           | Description
+Key binding          | Description
 ---------------------|---------------------------------------------------------
 `M-C-a`              | Go to the beginning of a class or function.
 `M-C-e`              | Go to the end of a class or function.